NativeScript/docs/content/guide/core/observable.md

 observable.once(eventName, callback: (data: EventData) => void, thisArg)
 ```

-Adds one-time listener function for the specified event.
+Adds a one-time listener for the specified event.
 - `eventName` is the name of the event to be listened to.
 - `callback` is the function that gets called when the event occurs.
 - _Optional_: `thisArg` is a parameter which will be used as `this` context for callback execution.